Pinterest Hidden Image

 Ingredient Notes

-• Ground cinnamon: This adds incredible flavor to vegan oat cookies.
+• Ground Cinnamon: This adds incredible flavor to vegan oat cookies.
 You can add more or less depending on how you like cinnamon, I wouldn't go over a tablespoon though!

 Pin